pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_delete.hbs.md

 # tanzu accelerator delete

-This topic tells you how to use the Tanzu Accelerator CLI plug-in `tanzu accelerator delete` command to delete an accelerator.
+This topic tells you how to use the Tanzu Accelerator CLI `tanzu accelerator delete` command to delete an accelerator.

 ## Synopsis